November 18, 2019

 I asked if there were any downsides – environmental damage, that sort of thing.

 For an answer, Botha directed me outside, where he said I would find the company’s on-site environmental director, flown in from the North American division.
 Indeed, there he was, relaxing lakeside in a deck chair in the shaded garden bar, staring off into the distance.
-Something in the map of broken veins in his florid, sunburned face suggested that this might be a place he spent a lot of his time in Morila, monitoring environmental impact.

 I asked him if he had any concerns at all about blasting a hole that size into the fragile Sahelian landscape, where vegetation and arable land, not to mention water, were already in such short and precarious supply.